knifhen/redis-docker-test/README.md

  - [terraform](https://www.terraform.io/downloads.html)

 # Run
+Clone the repository and run the command from the repo root.

 ```
 terraform plan && terraform apply
 ```

+After running this command a docker cluster will be up and running on ports 7000-7005, three masters and three slaves.

 ## Configure docker host ip
 Solves problem with terraform: